Marjorie Ruth Dilley: Education and positions

 Dilley was born on January 26, 1903, in Roseville, Illinois.
-She attended the University of Colorado, where she completed an A.B. degree in 1923.
+She attended the University of Colorado Boulder, where she completed an A.B. degree in 1923.
 After graduating, she lived in New Mexico and Colorado, working as a high school teacher in both states.
 She then attended graduate school at the University of Washington, completing an M.A. degree in 1928, and a PhD in 1934.
 In the 1932–1933 school year, Dilley studied at the London School of Economics with Harold Laski and Bronislaw Malinowski, where she was classmates with Jomo Kenyatta.
 Her PhD dissertation was entitled British policy in Kenya Colony.

 From 1930 to 1932, Dilley was a member of the faculty at the College of Puget Sound.
 In 1935, Dilley joined the department of history and government at Connecticut College.
 When the government department became a separate department in 1946, Dilley became the chair of it.
 She was a visiting professor twice at Makerere University; in the 1958–1959 school year she was the first in Smith-Mundt Visiting Professor of Government there, and in 1962–1963 she was a Fulbright lecturer.
 Dilley retired in 1968.